-Lifecycle Metrics allow you to group together a set of users by date and measure what the “rolling retention” of usage looks like over time.
+Lifecycle Metrics allow you to group together a set of users by date and measure churn.
 Of all the users who came in once over a specified period of time, how many of them are still around 3 months later?
 Understanding how quickly users drop off is crucial for you as you assess the vitality of the product.
 Lifecycle metrics becomes even more powerful when filtered by a segment.
 Do females of a certain age range drop off from using your app faster than males?
 Do users who make an in-app purchase within my app stick around longer?

-One-Session Users: The number of users who have only used the app only once since installation.
+One-Session Users: The number of users who used the app only once since installation.

 Users Who Returned the Day After Install: The number of users who used the application again the day after their first session.